Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 **Ok.
 Cool.
 The dude has quotes but who is this Mat guy?**

 Let me just say that you'd do well to follow his advice to the letter.
-He's a neuroscientist at Berkeley (formerly at Harvard) and he's one of the top guys in the WORLD when it comes to sleep.
+He's a neuroscientist at Berkeley (formerly at Harvard) and he's one of the top people in the WORLD when it comes to sleep.
 He's only been studying it for like _20 years_.
 No seriously, this guy know what he's talking about.
 He's worked as a sleep consultant (yip, that's a real thing!) for the [NBA, NFL, and British Premier League football teams](https://books.google.com/books?id=ZlU3DwAAQBAJ&pg=PA10&lpg=PA10&dq=matthew+walker+sleep+consultant+premier+league&source=bl&ots=MVT8bEWVnW&sig=ACfU3U3GdyiKxs0saJiQpgOOeKqrb6_3AQ&hl=en&sa=X&redir_esc=y#v=onepage&q=matthew%20walker%20sleep%20consultant%20premier%20league&f=false) and professes his absolute academic obsession with sleep and it's superpowers in his book, ["Why We Sleep"](https://www.audible.com/pd/Why-We-Sleep-Audiobook/B0752ZQR33?source_code=ROWGB13108101800N6&gclid=CjwKCAjw5vz2BRAtEiwAbcVIL99i36Bk3aewC9klaA_AesHEptLK6I8I1aA7ZsACJKws3OBS-TAa0hoCyCUQAvD_BwE).

 > Got 19min and 18s to spare?
 Do yourself a favour and watch [Dr. Walker's TED Talk](https://www.youtube.com/watch?v=5MuIMqhT8DM).